Why I Recommend Decluttering At The Speed Of Life

-Since reading Decluttering At The Speed Of Life, I use the Container Concept with my hubby, kids and even myself to help us make decisions about stuff.
+We use the Container Concept all the time now in our small house with my hubby, kids and even myself to help us make decisions about stuff.

 Do you want the car more than what you already have?
 Most of the time, it’s a no!

 Or with hubby not wanting our winters jackets to be stored in the laundry room.
 O.K.
 What other “container” can we fit them in?

 It helps that I am not personally saying no to everything but the container itself becomes the limit!